 In the past few months, things have been rapidly evolving in Europe in the remote working space.
 We are now in the midst of lockdown and working from home is not just an option - but a necessity.

 As Head of Europe for IR, I’ve seen the growing impact that COVID-19 is having not just in Europe but on the global economy.
-Remote working was already on the rise before this, but there have been some staggering changes in business operations strategies in this part of the world.
+Remote working was already on the rise before this, but there have been some staggering changes in business operations strategies and leadership styles in this part of the world.

 Our main goal during this crisis, is to create clarity and insight in a world that now primarily works through connected devices.
 To this end, and to support businesses globally who have been affected by the COVID-19 pandemic, IR has leveraged it’s long standing partnership with Avaya to host a webinar, providing practical advice on how to maintain and improve business continuity, productivity and user experience through UC.